 Where can I learn more?

-The Red Box Project Monaco is run and only made possible through our collaboration with the International School of Monaco and the fantastic work of our Student Ambassadors.
-Together we are educating students at the school and the Monaco community about the issue of period poverty/inequality, fining ways to listen to the questions and concerns of individuals who may be experiencing period poverty and inequality and, through fundraising providing free period products in all the girls toilets at the school with a vision to also donate boxes of period products to other schools, women's refuge centres in Monaco and to the refugees in Ventimiglia.
+Monarègles is also run with the help and support of Student Ambassadors in the local schools of Monaco.
+Together, we educate students and the Monaco community about period poverty/inequality, finding ways to listen to the questions and concerns of individuals who may be experiencing period poverty and inequality and, through fundraising providing free period products in all the girls' bathrooms with a vision to also donate boxes of period products to other schools and to women's refugee centres.

 Our vision is to create a country free from period inequality and to use our position to help eliminate period poverty and inequality in the neighbouring communities and countries (France and Italy).